 - Online portfolio – Students may use a free web hosting service, such as weebly or WordPress, to compile their application materials.
 The online portfolio should include samples of the student’s work, as well as the entry material (application, essay, and personal photo).
 Letters of recommendation and transcripts may be mailed to the NCSMA office.

 Submissions must include work from at least 5 of the following categories:

-Email a PDF version or your complete portfolio or a link to your online portfolio to firstname.lastname@example.org or mail your materials to the NCSMA office.
+Email a PDF version or your complete portfolio or a link to your online portfolio to email@example.com or mail your materials to the NCSMA office.
+We encourage you to submit your letters of recommendation and transcripts in January.
 All materials must be received by Feb.
 15. Questions?
-Contact the NCSMA office at email@example.com or 1-888-562-6276.
+Contact the NCSMA office at firstname.lastname@example.org or 919-962-4639.